jittuu/jittuu.github.com/_posts/2014-01-22-programming-productivity.markdown

 - **Email rule**.
 CC means _FYI_.
 Put all CC mails in one folder and read it all in _scheduled_ time.
 - **Checking email**. _Don't check_ email in the _morning_.
 We are using scrum, we should know what to do at our morning stand-up meeting. _Schedule_ to check your mail, e.g. check email after lunch.
 - **Pomodoro**.
 If you don't know, go and [read about it][pomodoro].
 And _use_ it.
 I usually target to achieve 4-6 pomodori.
 Yes.
 There is _max limit_ for me.
 - **Chrome tabs**.
 Many chrome tabs usually means we are wasting memory and overloaded with too many information.
-Close what you don't need it.
+Close what you don't need.

 [talk]:http://www.youtube.com/watch?v=FS1mnISoG7U